Phone Consultation: Free of charge (up to 20 minutes)

 I accept payment by check, cash, or any major credit card.
 Payment is due prior to, or at the time of, service.
 If you have a credit card on file, it will be charged within 24 hours of your appointment.

-I do have a limited number of sliding-scale slots for individuals with particularly low incomes (documentation required, but please do inquire).
+Sliding Scale: I do have a limited number of sliding-scale slots for individuals with particularly low income (documentation required, but please do inquire).

 Technology + Therapy